ckormanyos/wide-integer/README.md

 # Details
 Wide-Integer has been tested with numerous compilers, for target systems ranging from 8 to 64 bits.
 The library is specifically designed for efficiency with small to medium bit counts.
 Supported bit counts include integers <img src="https://render.githubusercontent.com/render/math?math=1{\ldots}63{\times}2^{N}"> while being 16, 24, 32 or larger such as 256, 384, 512, 768, 1024, or other less common bit counts such as 11,520, etc. Also smaller and/or larger bit counts are supported.
 It is even possible to make a software-synthesized (not very efficient) version of `uint48_t` which might useful for hardware prototyping or other simulation and verification needs.
 On the high-digit end, Karatsuba multiplication extends the high performance range to thousands of bits.
 Fast long division, however, relies on a classical algorithm and sub-quadratic high-precision division is not yet implemented.

 Portability of the code is another key point of focus.
 Special care has been taken to test in certain high-performance embedded real-time programming environments.

-Tested efficient functionality on the PC and workstation is also present and the code is delivered with an MSVC project that uses Boost.Test for various testing cases.
+Testing is a big issue in progress and tested efficient functionality on the PC and workstation is present.
+The code is delivered with an affiliated MSVC project that uses Boost.Test for various test cases.

 When working with even the most tiny microcontroller systems, I/O streaming can optionally be disabled with the `WIDE_INTEGER_DISABLE_IOSTREAM` compiler switch.
 See the examples directory as more use cases are being created.